8 Things You Need to Make Sushi at Home

 Chef’s Knife

-If you are starting from whole fish, a deba is the perfect choice to remove the head and break down the fish to more manageable cuts.
-The size of fish you are working with will determine the appropriate deba that you choose.
-Our bestselling deba is the Sakai Takayuki Kasumitogi 165mm Deba
+If you are starting with a whole fish, a deba is the perfect choice to remove the head and break down the fish into more manageable cuts.
+The size of the fish you are working with will determine the appropriate deba to choose.
+A top choice is our bestselling Sakai Takayuki Kasumitogi 165mm Deba.

 Slicing Knives – Yanagi + Sujihiki

 If you’ve ever sat at a sushi counter and watched the sushi chef at work, the star of the show is likely to be the yanagi.
-A long single edged knife, taking its name from the willow leaf, is the go to for cutting the precise slices of raw fish that are used in nigiri sushi.
+A long, single-edged Japanese knife—taking its name from the willow leaf—is the go-to for cutting precise slices of raw fish for nigiri sushi.
 Single-edged knives take some effort and experience to master.
-For a more general purpose option, a sujihiki, or Japanese slicer is a great option.
-A sujihiki is a go to knife for carving roasted poultry, slicing cooked steaks or slicing raw fish for crudo or sashimi.
+For a more general-purpose option, a sujihiki, or Japanese slicer, is a great choice.
+A sujihiki is a go-to knife for carving roasted poultry, slicing cooked steaks, or slicing raw fish for crudo or sashimi.

 Cutting Board